SweetJenn23/TechUOrlando2018/README.md

 ### Part 1 - Setup your LinuxONE guest

 In this section of the lab, you will use PuTTy to connect to your LinuxONE guest, setup your blockchain environment and verify everything is running.
-Your guest is a basic Ubuntu 16.04.3 server running on an IBM z13 server residning in the Washington Systems Center in Herndon, Virginia.
+Your guest is a basic Ubuntu 16.04.3 server running on an IBM z13 server residing in the Washington Systems Center in Herndon, Virginia.
 You can verify your Ubuntu version the command, `uname -a` , once you're logged into your guest.

 #### Access your LinuxONE guest